shah314/graphcoloring/README.md

-# Heuristic for Graph Coloring
+# GraphColoring: A Java package for solving the graph coloring problem (a heuristic)

 ## Shalin Shah